Connected TV Advertising and OTT Advertising

 Connected TV vs OTT

 The terminology of the connected world is evolving, and sometimes these terms are used interchangeably.
 However, most people make a distinction.

 Over-the-top television, or OTT, consists of any content streamed over the internet and viewed on any kind of device.
 Typically, it comes into a home via cable, DSL or satellite, and it’s watched on anything connected to the internet, be it a laptop, tablet, smartphone, or connected TV.

 Connected TV also relates to content streamed over the internet but only when it’s viewed on a connected TV set, i.e., a smart TV or a TV with a streaming device such as a Roku or Fire Stick.
 Thus, we can consider CTV a subset of OTT.

 There’s also a distinction between OTT platforms and CTV platforms.
-The OTT platforms are the providers of the streaming content, such as Netflix and Amazon Prime, and the CTV platforms are the physical entities of connected TV.
-They’re smart TV, Rokus, Fire Sticks and gaming consoles such as Playstation or Xbox.
+The OTT platforms are the providers of streaming content, such as Netflix and Amazon Prime, and the CTV platforms are the physical entities of connected TV.
+They’re smart TV, Rokus, Fire Sticks, and gaming consoles such as PlayStation or Xbox.

 There are hundreds of OTT platforms, but a few best OTT advertising platforms dominate the market.
-These include Nefliix, Amazon Prime, Hulu, HBO Now and Starzz.
+These include Netflix, Peacock, Hulu, HBO Now and Starzz.
 The largest, Netflix, has over 150 million subscribers.